agenteo/agenteo.github.com/source/_posts/2015-02-24-a-successful-ruby-on-rails-performance-analysis-guideline.md

 **When you add a significant feature to your backlog also add a before and after load test chore.
 It's not practical to have somebody else run load tests for you when you will have to work on the fix.**

-After the product owner accepts the feature load test it on qa, you should be able to temporarily match that environment with production.
-If that isn't feasable the tests on qa won't be representative of production but a before and after load test still highlights any performance degradation.

-Another option is (after acceptance) to deploy to production and load test it there.
-You want to carefully increase traffic to exercise your new feature without bringing your site to a halt.
-In larger environments this might be the only viable way to have meaningful load test results.

-If the delivered feature can be toggled, deploy and activate it only on your load tests URLs to verify its performance before making it available to a wider audience.

 ### Load test 101

-Create a test plan extracting urls from your database, scraping your website ([Scrapy](http://scrapy.org/)), recording your product owner user navigation ([sproxy](http://www.joedog.org/sproxy-home/)) or using current users navigational habits from your logs.
+To create a test plan with a meaningful list of URLs, extract them from your database, scrape your website ([Scrapy](http://scrapy.org/)), record your product owner user navigation ([sproxy](http://www.joedog.org/sproxy-home/)) or use current users navigational habits from your logs.

 With your test plan and an estimated load run a load test tool (my favourite is currently [vegeta](https://github.com/tsenart/vegeta)) from EC2 or a load test service (I've heard good things of [BlazeMeter](http://blazemeter.com/)).